ocombe/ocLazyLoad/README.md

 	});
 	```

-- `cssLoader`: you can also define your own css async loader.
-The rules and syntax are the same than for jsLoader.
+- `cssLoader`: You can also define your own css async loader.
+The rules and syntax are the same as jsLoader.
 	```js
 	$ocLazyLoadProvider.config({
 		cssLoader: function([Array of files], callback, params);